AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

-Having deliberated, we decided that, as with amendments, textual changes to motions which do not substantially change the scope or meaning of the motion would be eligible, and this would require us to decide on a case!by! case basis.
+Having deliberated, we decided that, as with amendments, textual changes to motions which do not substantially change the scope or meaning of the motion would be eligible, and this would require us to decide on a case-by- case basis.
 We also decided that motions which were debated and referred back were not eligible for the multiplier, as the motion that created this new way of